-In 2018 we were selected to take part in the filming of Key Stage 1 Ofsted reading exemplification materials.
-The school has provided advice to the DfE apropos the development of the 2014 National Curriculum.
-The Leadership Team's views have been sought pertaining to deprivation, the pupil premium, Early Years education and the deployment of support staff (most recently DfE Policy advisor Jessie Smith in April 2023).
+We have been selected to take part in the filming of Key Stage 1 Ofsted reading exemplification materials.
+The school has also provided advice to the DfE apropos the development of the National Curriculum.
+The Leadership Team's views have been sought pertaining to deprivation, the pupil premium, Early Years Education and the deployment of support staff (most recently DfE Policy advisor Jessie Smith in April 2023).